Dago-Concordia/concordia-command-center/README.md

 # ConcordiaCommandGUI
 ## How To Run
-1. command in terminal "python command.py"
+1. run command "python command.py" in terminal

+## How To Build
+1. pip install pyinstaller
+2. run command "pyinstaller.exe --onefile command.py" in terminal